HOW TO FORGIVE2026-03-10T21:28:58-05:00

 God does not tell us that it will be an easy thing to forgive others.
 No, He tells us that if we do not forgive others, He will not forgive us.
 There is not much room for misunderstanding in that command in Matthew 6:14-15.
 If you hold a grudge or have unforgiveness in your heart toward someone, that is like having a dead body attached to your back and trying to live each day, pretending it is not there.

 The Christian life is not a constant high.
 I have my moments of deep discouragement.
-I have to pray to God with tears in my eyes and say, ‘O God, forgive me,’ or ‘Help me.’
+I have to pray to God, tears in my eyes, and say, ‘O God, forgive me,’ or ‘Help me.’
 Billy Graham.
-We all have the freedom not to forgive someone, but we cannot control the consequences if we make that decision.
+We all have the freedom not to forgive someone, but we cannot control the consequences of that decision.

 Romans 12:18 If it is possible, as far as it depends on you, live at peace with everyone.

 Swallow your pride and make the first step towards peace and forgiveness.
 You need to learn how to forgive others!
-Do not judge, and you will not be judged.
+Please don’t judge, and you won’t be considered.
 Do not condemn, and you will not be condemned.
 Forgive, and you will be forgiven.
 Luke 6:37. ~ Bill Greguska

 Learn How To Forgive And Let Go Of The Past!